Muscle Action and Nanogenerators May Charge Electronic Devices

 Muscle contraction and relaxation is constantly taking place in our bodies.
 The heart repeatedly beats and relaxes to pump blood around the body.
 The respiratory muscles contract and relax to allow the lungs to fill with air and then partially empty.
 More muscle contraction occurs as we move parts of our body through space.
-Muscle action is occurring wherever we go and all the time, even in people with mobility problems – it’s a property of human life.
-Scientists at Georgia Tech have discovered that this muscle action can be used to produce electricity.
+Muscle activity is occurring wherever we go and all the time, even in people with mobility problems.
+It’s a property of human life.
+Scientists at Georgia Tech have discovered that this activity can be used to produce electricity.

 Each atom has the same number of protons and electrons and is therefore neutral.
 When a piezoelectric crystal is pressed and distorted, outer electrons move away from their atoms, leaving these atoms with an unbalanced positive charge.
 One side of the crystal becomes negative due to the collection of extra electrons and the other side becomes positive due to the loss of electrons.
 The separation of charges produces a potential difference or voltage.